-John Vinkemulder was overweight most of his adult life.
+January 10, 2020 — John Vinkemulder was overweight most of his adult life.
 He’d eat a lot and exercise minimally.
 Then eight years ago his doctor told him he was close to becoming diabetic.
 Red Pine Radio producer Leslie Hamp meets up with John at a Burger King to find out how he turned things around with a plant-based diet.
 Take a listen in this edition of Points North.
-John's story begins RIGHT HERE (around 5:00)
+John's story begins RIGHT HERE (around 5:00).

 Three Artists Reunite for Show 50 Years After High School

 June 5, 2019 — At a time when many their age have retired, three northern Michigan artists are reuniting for a multimedia exhibit.
 They were the stars of the art department at Traverse City Central High School 50 years ago.
 Now they're getting back together and seeing each other in a whole new light.
 Red Pine Radio producer Leslie Hamp has their story RIGHT HERE.